-Figure 13 summarizes the results observed during this second season evaluating PGRs.
+Figure 2 summarizes the results observed during this second season evaluating PGRs.
 In general results suggest (as was the case in the previous season) that combining the two PGRs provided the best responses (exept for GM 3500-2 and SM 3409-43).
 In several cases, as exsplained above, the checks branched earlier than expected.
 This is, for example the case of GM 3893-65 which generally branches when plants are older than a year.
 In this experiment, however, the second check flowered as soon as six MAP.
 It should be emphasized that the only genotype that would naturally flower for the first time about 3-4 MAP is GM 971-2.
 The five remaining genotypes would not flower within six MAP.
+As illustrated in Figure 2, however, plants treated with PGR began flowering much earlier.
+In the case of CM 4919-1 between 3 to 4 MAP.
+GM 3893-65, the "asparagus" cassava began flowering 4-5 MAP.
+Both checks of GM 3500-2 began flowering around 5-6 MAP (about 40% of the plants), whereas all plants treated with STS had branched by the end of the experiment.
+SM 3348-29 and SM 3409-43 should not flower as was the case for one of the two check plots.
+Plants of these two clones treated with STS alone or combined with BA, began flowering six MAP.
+In general, plant responses to the application of BA alone were disappointing.

-Figure 13.
+Figure 2.
 Average number of branching events in ten-plant plots of six different genotypes treated with three different plant growth regulators.
 In some cases the two checks show very contrasting performances probably because the planting material for one of them was taken from plants that in the previous season had been exposed to stimuli to induce flowering.